reasonml-editor/sublime-reason/README.md

 ## Credits

+This repo was forked from the MIT licensed [sublime-rust](https://github.com/jhasse/sublime-rust).

 Created 2012 by [Daniel Patterson](mailto:dbp@riseup.net), as a near complete from scratch rewrite of a package by [Felix Martini](https://github.com/fmartini).